open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecautoscalerbehaviorscaledownpoliciesindex">policies</a></b></td>
         <td>[]object</td>
         <td>
-          policies is a list of potential scaling polices which can be used during scaling.<br/>
+          policies is a list of potential scaling polices which can be used during scaling.
+At least one policy must be specified, otherwise the HPAScalingRules will be discarded as invalid<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>selectPolicy</b></td>
         <td>string</td>
         <td>
-          selectPolicy is used to specify which policy should be used.<br/>
+          selectPolicy is used to specify which policy should be used.
+If not set, the default value Max is used.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>stabilizationWindowSeconds</b></td>
         <td>integer</td>
         <td>
-          stabilizationWindowSeconds is the number of seconds for which past recommendations should be conside<br/>
+          stabilizationWindowSeconds is the number of seconds for which past recommendations should be considered while scaling up or scaling down.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>